 After connecting to your sensor, you can quickly visualize the point cloud through either Ouster Studio or with our sample drivers.
 Both Ouster Studio and our sample drivers are available for Linux, Mac, and Windows.
-Please visit www.ouster.com/resources for the latest tools to visualize your sensor output.
+Please visit Ouster Resources for the latest tools to visualize your sensor output.